Support for Maternal Burnout

 Important Note: I am not a GP, a Psychologist or counsellor.

+I cannot provide medical care or comprehensive psychological support.
 I will always be clear around my scope of practice and refer to appropriate services for whole person care.